Promoting Independence in Toddlers - Activities of Daily Living

 [Grasp is important for many self-care tasks, most notably utensil use for feeding (i.e., spoon) and instrument use for writing (i.e., pencil).]

 • Dexterity is completing tasks with your hands using good control and demonstrating skill.
-As a child’s grasp pattern matures in play, her dexterity also is fine-tuned.
+As a child’s grasp pattern matures in play, her dexterity is also fine-tuned.
 Dexterity begins with simply being able to hold a toy and then expands into the child rotating her arm to place the toy into a container.
 We also rely on dexterity as we begin to master handwriting.

 • Bilateral integration is using both sides of the body to complete a task and requires you to use both hands.
 This skill begins to develop as babies learn to bring their hands together at midline.